CaretSoftware/Character-Controller/README.md

 WASD to move, Space to jump, Q & E to swap characters.
 Mouse to look around.
-One of the characters are click to move.
+One of the characters is click to move.
 (Gamepad controls shown on UI)

 ## License